-Most, if not all guest management systems in hotels use hotel key cards.
+Most, if not all, guest management systems in hotels use hotel key cards.
 Chances are you’ve probably got a hotel key card more than once in your life to access a room.
 You also might have some questions about how they work and how secure they are.
+People generally think of hotel doors as being highly secure, when in fact the technology securing them is likely out-of-date and in sore need of modernizing.
+Here's a complete breakdown of hotel keycards and some info that might surprise you with how vulnerable they really are to hacking, along with some suggestions on how to modernize them.

-Some hotels use access cards with magnetic strips, popularly abbreviated to mag stripe cards.
-Magnetic stripe cards are also known as swipe cards.
-But there are also other alternatives to hotel access, such as proximity (RFID) cards, access cards with holes, photo ID cards, barcode cards, and smart cards.
+Some hotels use access cards with magnetic strips, ('mag stripe cards' for short).
+Magnetic stripe cards are also known as 'swipe cards'.
+But there are other alternatives to hotel access, such as proximity (RFID) cards, access cards with holes, photo ID cards, barcode cards, and smart cards.
+These can be used to access rooms, use elevators and access specific areas of the building.
+All of these access methods are common parts of a traditional access control system.

-Mag stripe or swipe cards are a cost-effective option in common use, but they tend to wear out quickly and are less secure than some of the other options.
+Mag stripe or swipe cards are a cost-effective option for large hotels, but they tend to wear out quickly and are less secure than some of the other options.
 RFID cards are more durable and more expensive.
-Hole (punch) cards are based on a mechanical method that requires the holes on the card to fit in the reader’s mechanism.
+Hole (punch) cards are based on a mechanical method that requires the holes on the card to fit the reader’s unique mechanism.
 These cards are less common.

-Hotel key cards are used with door card readers that are installed on each door lock and can be programmed to open specific doors in defined time periods.
+Hotel key cards are used with door card readers installed on each door lock and can be programmed to open specific doors in defined time periods.

 Modern hotel access management systems enable grouping the door locks with a number of users, providing access to the same group, as well as an audit trail of who opened the door and when.
-For instance, one group can have access to open the hotel lobby door or the staff toilets, but only within a certain period in the day.
+For instance, one group can have access to open the hotel lobby door or the staff toilets, but only within a certain period in the day if the administrator chooses to implement a specific window of time for access.

-How do they work to unlock hotel doors?
+How do mag stripe cards unlock hotel doors?

 RFID or proximity cards don’t require the swiping motion.
-They use radio frequencies to enable access from a programmed short distance (therefore: proximity cards).
+They use radio frequencies to enable access from a programmed short distance (hence the term "proximity").
 RFID cards belong to the group of contactless cards.
-If you get a proximity card, you will need to almost touch the RFID reader to unlock the door.
+Usually for proximity cards, the user will need to almost touch the RFID reader to unlock the door.

 Smart cards are also contactless cards.
-They use microchips to store data and although they are more expensive, they are the prevalent alternative in today’s hotels.
+They use microchips to store data and although they are more expensive, they are the preferred solution for hotels seeking to modernize their processes.

-Common key cards myths are related to the information stored on them.
-User keep hearing make-believe stories that don’t always include the absolute truth.
-A typical key card myth is that cards contain sensitive user data, such as personal or financial information.
-Fact is, the majority of hotel key cards store only room numbers and dates of stay.
+The most common myths about key cards are related to the information stored on them.
+For example, many people believe that the cards contain sensitive user data, such as personal or financial information.
+The fact is, the majority of hotel key cards store only room numbers and dates of stay.
+While key cards do come with some risks, detailed financial information is not one of them.
 Additional information that can be stored on a key card comes down to four key pieces of information:

 - Room number